github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ## Emphasis

-Use italics to emphasize words or parts of a sentence.
-Use emphasis sparingly for terminology or context that someone must be aware of to successfully complete the task that they're working on.
-Do not use italics to emphasize words that have other formatting applied such as all caps for placeholder text or bold for UI elements.
+Use bold to emphasize words or parts of a sentence.
+Use emphasis sparingly (no more than five contiguous words), and remember that it is a visual aid for scannability for sighted users.

-* **Use:** _{% data variables.product.pat_v2 %}s_ have several security advantages over {% data variables.product.pat_v1_plural %}.
-* **Use:** _For types of packages other than containers_, to the right of the package version click **Delete**.
+* Do not bold words that have other formatting applied, such as all caps for placeholder text.
+* For accessibility, do not use bolding as the only way to convey meaning or emphasis.

+For example:

+* **Use:** Managed user accounts **cannot create public content** or collaborate outside your enterprise.
 * **Avoid:** Next to _**Title**_, add a descriptive label for your new key.

 ## Error messages